 Playing the field

-From orienteering to horse trials, mountain biking to gymnastics, golf to curling, there is a wide variety of events to catch whilst you are in Scotland, including major championships and national events.
+From orienteering, horse trials and snowsports, to mountain biking, watersports, gymnastics, golf and curling, there is a wide variety of events to catch whilst you are in Scotland, including major championships, national events and golf tournaments.
 Browse our event listings below and find out which spectator sports you can see!

 Be part of the action